Biden getting closer to White House bid but serious concerns remain

 “I get up every morning hoping that Beau’s proud of me,” Biden said at the event, adding later: “I want … Beau’s son and daughter to know I was true to their dad’s wishes.”

 When Biden passed on the 2016 race he did so understanding it may have been his last chance to seek the presidency.
-But Hillary Clinton’s shocking defeat to Trump affords the 76-year-old a final unexpected opportunity, at a time when he feels his skills experience are needed perhaps more than ever.
+But Hillary Clinton’s shocking defeat to Trump affords Biden, at 76, a final unexpected opportunity, at a time when he feels his skills and experience are needed perhaps more than ever.

 Still, he’s also facing the ticking clock of a primary race already underway, a dwindling supply of talent needed to staff a winning campaign, and the already-bubbling impatience of rival campaigns and would-be candidates looking for a definitive answer from the former vice president so they can make their own.